USEFULL INFORMATION

 TELEPHONE

-TO MAKE A CALL TO GRANADA: In order to ring Granada from another country, you have to dial the international code of the country you are ringing from, then 34 for Spain, and then the number of the person you want to speak to.
-In Spain, all the telephone numbers of both landline and mobile phones have 9 digits.
+TO MAKE A CALL TO GRANADA: In order to ring Granada from another country, you have to dial 0034 plus the number of the person you want to speak with.
+In Spain, all telephone numbers, both landline and mobile numbers, have 9 digits.

-TO MAKE A CALL FROM GRANADA: If you want to ring another country from Granada, first you have to dial 00, followed by the country code and the number of the person you want to ring.
-The public phone booths, belonging to the Movistar phone company, take both coins and prepaid telephone cards that you can buy from the tobacconist shops.
+TO MAKE A CALL FROM GRANADA: If you want to ring another country from Granada,you have to dial 00 plus the country code and the number of the person you want to speak with.

 TIPPING

-It is customary, although not obligatory, to leave a tip in bars, restaurants, taxis and hotels.
+Tipping is customary, although not obligatory.
+You can leave a tip in bars, restaurants, taxis and hotels.

 CURRENCY